17cupsofcoffee/tetra/docs/tutorial/getting-started.md

 }
 ```

-You might be wondering what the `Context` that we're passing around is for, or where it comes from - let's take a closer look!
+You might have a few questions after reading that code:

+* What's that `Context` object that we're passing around?
+Where does it come from?
+* Why do we return `Ok(())` from the methods?

+To answer these, we'll need to write our program's `main` function, and actually start our game!

 ## Building a Context